dan-dervich/all-for-water/README.md

 [ ] remove advanced filtration system, change for reverse osmosis system in POU water cooler.
 [ ] Toray blog
 [ ] Water Cooler Blog
-[ ] search card dr agua portamembranas acero inoxidable [ ] headers to black instead of blue
+[x] headers to black instead of blue
-[x] add segments functionality to nav(consider looping through categories till we find a product that has that segment, O(n*p)) orden para allforwater de categorias:
+[x] add segments functionality to nav(consider looping through categories till we find a product that has that segment, O(n*p))
+[x] view more like in applied membranes
+[x] posibility of change mobile nav to show products dropdown and then all categories and sub categories orden para allforwater de categorias:
 1. maquinas de osmosis inversa comercial
 2. membranas